 15. Property in and control of highways and main roads

-(1) The absolute property in the land over which a highway or main road is declared shall vest in the Crown.
+(1) The absolute property in the land over which a highway or main road is declared vests in the Crown.

-(2) The Commissioner shall have the care, control and management of the land over which a highway or main road is declared.
+(2) The Commissioner has the care, control and management of the land over which a highway or main road is declared.

-(3) The property in —
+(3) The following property vests in the Commissioner —

-(a) the materials of all highways and main roads, and all live and dead timber and vegetation thereon, and all matters and things appurtenant thereto; and
+(a) the materials of all highways and main roads, and all live and dead timber and vegetation on highways and main roads, and all matters and things related to highways and main roads;

-(b) all buildings, fences, gates, posts, boards, stones, erections, and structures placed upon any highway or main road; and
+(b) all buildings, fences, gates, posts, boards, stones, erections, and structures placed on any highway or main road;

-(c) the scrapings of any highway or main road and all gravel, sand, and other material on any highway or main road,
+(c) the scrapings of any highway or main road and all gravel, sand, and other material on any highway or main road.

-shall vest in the Commissioner.

 [Section 15 inserted: No. 35 of 1972 s.
 3; amended: No. 96 of 1975 s.
-12.]
+12; No. 26 of 2023 s.
+14 and 44.]

 15A.
 Offences relating to damage to plants and litter

-(1) No person shall cut, break, bark, root up or otherwise damage, destroy or remove the whole or any part of any timber, tree, sapling, shrub, undergrowth, or wildflower in or upon any highway or main road without the prior consent in writing of the Commissioner except when such action is taken to remove a hazard.
+(1) A person must not cut, break, bark, root up or otherwise damage, destroy or remove the whole or any part of any timber, tree, sapling, shrub, undergrowth, or wildflower in or on a highway or main road without the prior approval in writing of the Commissioner except when such action is taken to remove a hazard.

+Penalty for this subsection: a fine of $10 000.

-(2) No person shall deposit any litter upon any highway or main road.
+(2) A person must not deposit any litter on a highway or main road.

-Penalty: $200.
+Penalty for this subsection: a fine of $10 000.

 [Section 15A inserted: No. 35 of 1972 s.
 4; amended: No. 96 of 1975 s.
-13.]
+13; No. 26 of 2023 s.
+15.]

-Part 5 — Powers and duties of Commissioner
+Part 5 — Functions of Commissioner

 [Heading inserted: No. 19 of 2010 s.
-44(2).]
+44(2); amended: No. 26 of 2023 s.
+16.]

-16. Powers of Commissioner
+15B.
+General functions of Commissioner

-(1) The Commissioner may —
+(1) The Commissioner’s functions include the following —

+(a) to construct and manage the State’s network of highways and main roads, including shared paths, cycle paths and similar paths that form part of that network;

+(b) to carry out works in relation to highways, main roads and other roads in accordance with the provisions of this Act;

+(c) to carry out works connected with roads, including to construct or manage infrastructure associated with roads and traffic;

+(d) to carry out other main roads works;

+(e) to control or regulate traffic —

+(i) directly on highways and main roads; and

+(ii) on other roads in conjunction with local governments and other road authorities;

+(f) to undertake civil construction and other works for public purposes on behalf of government agencies or government owned entities, local governments or other authorities;

+(g) without adversely affecting its other functions —

+(i) to use the Commissioner’s assets for public purposes that are not necessarily connected with the construction or maintenance of roads; or

+(ii) to undertake activities that may use or exploit the Commissioner’s assets or services, including to use the Commissioner’s assets for purposes that may be commercial in nature; or

+(iii) to undertake other activities that may be commercial in nature, including to enter into agreements, leases or licences, to earn revenue or to make a profit;

+(h) the other functions conferred on the Commissioner under this Act or another written law.

-(a) construct all highways or main roads, and do all things necessary for or incidental to the proper management thereof;
+(2) The Commissioner may do all things necessary or convenient to be done for or in connection with the performance of the Commissioner’s functions.